 - Cool completely on a wire rack.

-- Soften the ice cream slightly so that you can spread it.
+- To assemble, soften the ice cream slightly so that you can spread it.
 Don’t let it get runny.

 - Put the other sandwich base on top of the ice cream (top side up) and wrap the whole thing with plastic wrap.